shumbaashley/Restaurant-System/README.txt

 How to Run:
 1. Open a terminal and navigate to Restaurant-System folder
-2. Run the following command to activate the virtual environment
+2. Run the following command to activate the virtual environment (on Linux)

 . venv/bin/activate